Velocitation Is The Tendency To Fall Asleep When Driving

 The Science of Microsleep and Fatigue

 During a microsleep, the brain transitions briefly into a sleep state even though the person’s eyes may remain open in a vacant stare.
-Plus, drivers often have no memory of these episodes until they wake to the sound of rumble strips or the jolt of drifting off the road.
+Now, drivers often have no memory of these episodes until they wake to the sound of rumble strips or the jolt of drifting off the road.
 Unlike simply feeling tired, this is an involuntary event that cannot be overcome by willpower alone.

 Warning Signs You Are About to Doze Off